klardotsh/gale/WORDS.md

-# gluumy Core Words Reference
+# Gale Core Words Reference

-This document describes all words in gluumy's Core - in the reference implementation, this refers to any words provided by the Kernel or Prelude.
+This document describes all words in Gale's Core - in the reference implementation, this refers to any words provided by the Nucleus or Prelude.

 All word signatures in this document use the fully qualified right-pointing form, which is to say, the stack will be taken from the arrow leftwards, and